Super-Kamiokande: Air purification system

 Purified air is supplied in the gap between the water surface and the top of the Super-Kamiokande tank.
 The air purification system contains three compressors, a buffer tank, dryers, filters, and activated charcoal filters.
 A total of 8 m3 of activated charcoal is used.
 The last 50 L of charcoal is cooled to −40 °C to increase removal efficiency for radon.
 Typical flow rates, dew point, and residual radon concentration are 18 m3/h, −65 °C (@+1 kg/cm2), and a few mBq m−3, respectively.
 Typical radon concentration in the dome air is measured to be 40 Bq m−3.

 Radon levels in the mine tunnel air, near the tank cavity dome, typically reach 2000–3000 Bq m−3 during the warm season, from May until October, while from November to April the radon level is approximately 100–300 Bq m−3.
 This variation is due to the chimney effect in the ventilation pattern of the mine tunnel system; in cold seasons, fresh air flows into the Atotsu tunnel entrance that is a relatively short path through exposed rock before reaching the experimental area, while in the summer, air flows out the tunnel, drawing radon-rich air from deep within the mine past the experimental area.

 In order to keep radon levels in the dome area and water purification system below 100 Bq m−3, fresh air is continually pumped at approximately 10 m3/min from outside the mine which generates a slight over-pressure in the Super-Kamiokande experimental area to minimize the entry of ambient mine air.
-A "Radon Hut" (Rn Hut) was constructed near the Atotsu tunnel entrance to house equipment for the dome air system: a 40 hp air pump with 10 m^3 min−1 /15 PSI pump capacity, air dehumidifier, carbon filter tanks, and control electronics.
+A "Radon Hut" (Rn Hut) was constructed near the Atotsu tunnel entrance to house equipment for the dome air system: a 40 hp air pump with 10 m3 min−1 /15 PSI pump capacity, air dehumidifier, carbon filter tanks, and control electronics.
 In autumn 1997, an extended intake air pipe was installed at a location approximately 25 m above the Atotsu tunnel entrance.
 This low level satisfies that goals of air quality so that carbon filter regeneration operations would no longer be required.

 Data processing

-Offline data processing is produced both in Kamioka and United States.
+Offline data processing is produced both in Kamioka and in the United States.